ananunan/42-MiniTalk/README.md

 In a separate terminal, run the client with the server PID and the message you want to send:
 `./client <server_pid> "Your message here"`

 5. The server will receive the message and print it in the terminal! 🎉

+## 🌟 **Why Minitalk**?

+- **Simple and Lightweight**: Minitalk is a minimalistic project that shows how powerful Unix signals can be for inter-process communication.
+- **Learning Opportunity**: This project is perfect for understanding signals, binary encoding, and how to build client-server applications with just a few lines of code.
+- **Fun**: It’s a fun way to use something as simple as signals to send messages between processes!